-Can you tell by my title how incredibly happy I am about moving again?
+Can you tell by my title how incredibly happy I am about moving to Uruapan?
 It will be the third time in 18 months.
 Moving to Morelia, Michoacan, Mexico in 2013 was a great decision for our family.
 One that we took years to make.
 Deciding to take the leap removed a huge weight from our shoulders.
 I don’t regret moving to Mexico.
 Then six months ago we decided to lower our Mexican cost-of-living and move into a new home in the same city.
-Now we are moving again, to a new city that is a little over an hour further South into Mexico.
-It’s called Uruapan.
+Now we are moving again, moving to Uruapan a new city that is a little over an hour further south into Mexico.
 I think that this is going to be a good move for our family but as always in life there are pros and cons to everything.
 I have also officially decided that moving three times in 18 months is too much.

 Moving to Uruapan, Michoacan, Mexico – The Cons